 Break up your text with bullet points that the reader can quickly scan.
 Consider also using headlines and subheads to highlight benefits and divide the copy into easy-to-digest bites.

 Encourage your buyers to give you feedback.
-Consider incorporating product reviews on your sales page alongside your product descriptions.
+Consider incorporating product reviews and testimonials on your sales page alongside your product descriptions.

 Here’s what product reviews can do for you: